Last Updated: July 27, 2021

 Bluehost vs HostGator

-Bluehost takes on web host giant HostGator from Austin, Texas, as we match the two on price and performance in this web hosting services comparison.
+Bluehost takes on web host giant HostGator from Austin, Texas, as we match the two in this web hosting services comparison.

 Value for Money

 HostGator offers better value for money when it comes to shared plans, starting at $2.75 a month with unmetered bandwidth.

 It also offers more space and RAM at similar pricing when it comes to VPS and dedicated hosting,

 On the other hand, Bluehost excels when it comes to dedicated WordPress hosting, offering cheaper plans, and better performance.